gl-transitions/gl-transitions/.github/PULL_REQUEST_TEMPLATE.md

 Last Minute Tips':
 - Please check if your transition is not already covered by an existing one.
-- It is great (but not mandatory) if your transitions can include uniforms parameters to be customizable but the final user.
+- It is great (but not mandatory) if your transitions can include uniforms parameters to be customizable by the final user.
 -->